MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/remediate-malicious-email-delivered-office-365.md

 **Applies to**
 - [Microsoft Defender for Office 365 plan 2](defender-for-office-365.md)

 Remediation means taking a prescribed action against a threat.
 Malicious email sent to your organization can be cleaned up either by the system, through zero-hour auto purge (ZAP), or by security teams through remediation actions like *move to inbox*, *move to junk*, *move to deleted items*, *soft delete*, or *hard delete*.
-Microsoft Defender for Office 365 P2/E5 enables security teams to remediate threats in email and collaboration functionality through manual and automated investigation.
+Microsoft Defender for Office 365 Plan 2/E5 enables security teams to remediate threats in email and collaboration functionality through manual and automated investigation.

 > [!NOTE]
-> To remediate malicious email, security teams need the *search and purge* role assigned to them.
-Role assignment is done through [permissions in the Microsoft 365 Defender](permissions-in-the-security-and-compliance-center.md).
+> To remediate malicious email, security teams need the *Search and Purge* role assigned to them.
+Role assignment is done through [permissions in the Microsoft 365 Defender portal](permissions-microsoft-365-security-center.md).

 ## What you need to know before you begin

-Admins can take required action on emails, but to get those actions approved, they must have the *search and purge* role assigned to them via **Microsoft 365 Defender** \> **Permissions & roles**.
-Without the "search and purge" role added to one of the role-groups, they won't be able to execute the action.
+Admins can take required action on emails, but to get those actions approved, they must have the *Search and Purge* role assigned to them in the **Email & collaboration** permissions in the Microsoft 365 Defender portal.
+Without the *Search and purge"*role added to one of the role-groups, they won't be able to execute the action.

 ## Manual and automated remediation